-If you’re anything like me you’ll feel varying degrees of anxiety when you find yourself sitting in the dentists chair, perhaps you can remember a specific incident from your childhood that brings back painful memories or maybe you don’t like the sounds and smells involved.
-Being afraid of the dentist is nothing to be ashamed of and is something most of us experience at sometime in our lives.
+If you’re anything like me you’ll feel varying degrees of anxiety when you find yourself sitting in the dentist’s chair, perhaps you can remember a specific incident from your childhood that brings back painful memories or maybe you don’t like the sounds and smells involved.
+Being afraid of the dentist is nothing to be ashamed of and is something most of us experience at some time in our lives.

-The good news however is that modern dentistry is now a different experience, modern dentists have a greater understanding of their patients fears and concerns and have undergone additional training to meet these concerns.
-Dental practices have also greatly improved with less painful treatments, more efficient practices and quicker dental treatments along with your dentists empathy make for a much nicer experience.
+The good news however is that modern dentistry is now a different experience, modern dentists have a greater understanding of their patients’ fears and concerns and have undergone additional training to meet these concerns.
+Dental practices have also greatly improved with less painful treatments, more efficient practices and quicker dental treatments along with your dentist’s empathy make for a much nicer experience.

-1. Arrive relaxed, calm and on time – Plan your visit with care, be sure to allow plenty of time to arrive and park your car if driving.
+- Arrive relaxed, calm and on time – Plan your visit with care, be sure to allow plenty of time to arrive and park your car if driving.
 If you are running late or have difficulty getting there on time you will naturally be more stressed.
 A high level of stress can make you irritable and that makes it more difficult to control your level of anxiety.

 About the Author

+Tony Forster has a keen interest in dental care and bad breath treatment.
 The content of this article is for information purposes only, it is advisable to consult your medical or dental practitioner before implementing any program or change to your current regime.